microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialAwarenessGettingStarted.md

 to do final acceptance testing using a built and deployed version of the application, running on the target hardware and platform.

-### Hiding the spatial mesh

-In order to hide the spatial mesh (assuming the default profile is in use, or the steps in [Enable Spatial Awareness](#enable-spatial-awareness)) were taken), follow step #2 in [Enable Spatial Awareness](#enable-spatial-awareness) but uncheck the "Enable" checkbox.

 ## See Also

 - [Spatial Awareness API documentation](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness)